splunk/splunk-operator/docs/Examples.md

 A search head cluster is used to distribute users and search load across multiple instances, and provides high availabilty for search jobs.
 See [About search head clustering](https://docs.splunk.com/Documentation/Splunk/latest/DistSearch/AboutSHC) in the Splunk Enterprise documentation.

-You can create a search head cluster that is configured to communicate with your indexer cluster by using a `SearchHeadCluster` resource and adding the `clusterMasterRef` parameter.
+You can create a search head cluster that is configured to communicate with your indexer cluster by using a `SearchHeadCluster` resource and adding the `clusterManagerRef` parameter.

 ```yaml
 cat <<EOF | kubectl apply -f -